mrxiaozhuox/dorea/docs/client.md

 ## Select

-if you wan't choose other `db-group`, you can use `select` to change it.
+If you wan't choose other `db-group`, you can use `select` to change it.

 ```dorea-cli
 127.0.0.1:3450 ~> info current